CSCfi/csc-user-guide/docs/cloud/rahti2/networking.md

 ![Rahti 2 Networking](../img/rahti-network.drawio.svg)

 !!!
 Note "Advanced networking"
-    In the Administrator menu, under `Networking > NetworPolicies` it is possible to browse and edit the default network policies, but only in YAML format.
+    In the Administrator menu, under `Networking > NetworkPolicies` it is possible to browse and edit the default network policies, but only in YAML format.
 Only change the [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) if you are really sure of what you are doing.

 ## Pods